Hardship Review Board

 Frequently Asked Questions

 - The law gives you two years to pay back a tax lien on your home.
 Hardship designation gives you an additional third year to pay off your lien.

-- What if I don't have a tax lein on my property yet?
+- What if I don't have a tax lien on my property yet?

-- If you do not have a tax lein on your property you cannot receive hardship designation.
+- If you do not have a tax lien on your property you cannot receive hardship designation.

 - What do I need before applying for hardship designation?